 Comparison to Peer Group.
 In establishing the compensation of the named executive officers, the Compensation Committee utilizes market data regarding the compensation practices of other financial institutions of a similar asset size and complexity.
-The peer group used in 2017 generally included financial institutions with total assets of \$3.0 billion to \$15.1 billion, with a focus on institutions located in the central region of the United States.
+The peer group used in 2017, which was relied upon for 2018 compensation decisions, generally included financial institutions with total assets of \$3.0 billion to \$15.1 billion, with a focus on institutions located in the central region of the United States.
 In some cases, however, the committee will consider data from outside the peer comparison when reviewing compensation practices if that comparison identifies similarities, such as business-line focus and long-term operating and financial stability, which should be considered.
-For example, institutions with a similar focus on complex commercial lending may be considered by the committee even if they fall outside of the general asset size in which our other peers are included.
-The committee believes that such comparison is useful in creating an overall compensation program to stay competitive in the marketplace and for attracting and retaining qualified executives.
-While the committee believes that it is prudent to consider such comparative information in determining compensation practices, it does not set strict parameters using this data.
+For example, institutions with a similar focus on complex commercial lending may be considered by the committee believes that such comparison is useful in creating an overall compensation practices, it does not set strict parameters using this data.
 Rather, the committee uses comparative data to ensure that executive compensation is not inconsistent with appropriately defined peer organizations.
-Generally, the committee believes that the current executive officers of the Company have established a sound track record of long-term performance that warrants compensation at or around the median level of compensation among similarly situated financial institutions.
+Generally, the committee believes that the current executive officers of the Company have established a sound track record of long-term performance that warrants compensation at or around the median level of compensation and similarly situated financial institutions.

 Individual Performance.
 When evaluating an executive officer's individual performance, the Compensation Committee takes into account Mr. Findlay's assessment of individual performance, which considers the executive's efforts in achieving his or her individual goals each year, managing and developing employees and the enhancement of long-term relationships with customers, if applicable to the officer's position.
 The measure of an executive officer's individual performance and individual contribution to the overall Company performance depends, to a degree, on what steps are taken to increase revenues and implement cost-saving strategies and the outcome of such strategies.
-Each executive officer has different goals established that are intended to focus that executive's contributions to the strategic goals of the Company.
-Individual goals for executive officers are developed by Mr. Findlay in consultation with each executive officer and recommended to the committee by Mr. Findlay for approval.
+Each executive officer and recommended to the committee by Mr. Findlay for approval.
 The committee establishes Mr. Findlay's goals after reviewing the Company's annual strategic plan, annual budget plan and the goals of the other executive officers.
 Mr. Findlay is not present for the discussion or determination of his own compensation.